A health worker and young girl in a health clinic.

 Nutrition is foundational for children’s development

-In the last 30 years, the number of child and maternal deaths worldwide has decreased by 59 per cent.
-However, despite this progress, in 2021 five million girls and boys died before their fifth birthday.
 Approximately 1.9 million babies are stillborn, and among those who are born alive, 6,400 babies under four weeks old die every day.
 This means that each year 2.3 million children don’t make it past their first month of life—that’s more than all the children in Canada under five years old.

 Stunting and wasting are not the only threats to children’s good nutrition.
 Even before the pandemic, two out of five children suffered from anemia in lower- and middle-income countries, making them vulnerable to infections and inhibiting their ability to learn.
 The situation is even more dire for girls and boys in Africa, where three out of five are affected by anemia.
+There has been negligible improvement since 2010.

 ...